 Note: The XML schema as distributed imports ISO metadata schemas from the ISO Internet location encoded in the S100_IC.xsd file.
 Implementers may wish to store the ISO metadata schemas locally and use the local installation instead.

 Data Product Delivery

 Introduction

-This clause specifies the encoding and delivery mechanisms for an interoperability catalogue.
-Data which conforms to this product specification must be delivered by means of an exchange set as specified in this chapter.
+This section specifies the encoding and delivery mechanisms for an interoperability catalogue.
+Data which conforms to this product specification must be delivered by means of an exchange set as specified in this section.